-On February 14, 2020, we refinanced our long-term debt and entered into the First Lien Amendment.
+In February 2020, the Company refinanced its long-term debt and entered into the First Amendment to the First Lien Credit Agreement.
 The First Lien Amendment provided an incremental term loan, amended the amount of commitments and the maturity dates of the First Lien Credit Agreement's revolving credit facilities.
-The proceeds of the incremental term loan were used to repay all outstanding borrowings under the Second Lien Credit Agreement.